Setahm/Setahm/README.md

 ---

 #### 📝 <small>About Me</small>
-<small>Full‑stack developer here!
-I spend my free time building everything from serious apps to questionable experiments that only my laptop understands a hobby of starting more projects than I finish ( but hey, it’s the journey that counts)😄 .</small>
+<small> Dev here!
+I spend my free time building everything from serious apps to questionable experiments only my laptop understands.
+I’ve got a hobby of starting more projects than I finish (but hey, it’s the journey that counts) 😄.
+ .</small>

 ---